Matrix#

 - class Matrix

-- decompose() Tuple[bool, Vec3, Vec3, Quaternion, Vec3, Vec4] #
+- decompose() tuple[bool, Vec3, Vec3, Quaternion, Vec3, Vec4]#

 Decomposes a transformation matrix into its component transformations.